• Skip to primary navigation

 • Start with the filling by cooking the onions in a tablespoon of olive oil, until soft and translucent.

-• Add the beef and spices, stirring frequently until fully cooked.
-Around 15-20 minutes.
+• Add the beef and spices, stirring frequently until fully cooked (about 10-15 minutes).
 Taste and adjust the spices to your liking.

 • Once the meat has fully cooked, take the mixture off the heat and mix in the pomegranate molasses.
 Set aside to cool.